lakinmohapatra/lakin/README.md

 # lakin
 A robust php framework that the php community has ever seen .

-#  LAKIN - A GAME CHANGER Framework
+#  LAKIN - A GAME CHANGER PHP FRAMEWORK

   Features  :
     1. Flexibility for dev to do whatever they want.